-Mhairi is a Scottish/American comedic actress who attained her BA in Acting at The Royal Conservatoire of Scotland before receiving her Masters in theater and movement at Jacques Le Coq School of Theater in Paris.
-Following her studies, she formed a clown company in Paris and performed extensively throughout France.
+Mhairi is a classically trained actress who attained her BA in Acting at The Royal Conservatoire of Scotland before studying theatre and movement at Jacques Le Coq School of Theatre in Paris.
+Following her studies she formed a clown company in Paris and performed extensively throughout France.

-Moving to London she began working in more traditional forms of entertainment.
+Moving to London she worked in film, TV and theatre.
 TV credits include Casualty (BBC), Emo (Channel 4) and Missing (ITV) Feature film credits include Young Adam (with Ewan McGregor, Tilda Swinton and Emily Mortimer) Wilbur Wants to Kill Himself (Lone Scherfing), Green Street Hooligans (Lexi Alexander) and O, Jerusalem (with Ian Holm, JJ Feild and Mel Raido).
-Her theater work includes performing with Presence Theater Company, Blues For Mister Charlie (Tricycle Theater), Melody (Traverse and Tron Theaters, Scotland) Faeries (Royal Opera House) and touring internationally with award winning company Blind Summit with the show Low Life.
+Her theatre work includes performing with Presence Theater Company, Blues For Mister Charlie (Tricycle Theatre), Melody (Traverse and Tron Theatres, Scotland) Faeries (Royal Opera House) and touring internationally with award winning company Blind Summit with the show Low Life.

-Mhairi has worked extensively in physical theater; mime, puppeteering, dance, clown, mask work, is a power yoga teacher and recently completed an intensive Mocap training session with veteran Performance Capture artist and instructor, Neil Newbon who teaches as one of the UK’s leading training academies, The Mocap Academy.
+Mhairi has worked extensively in physical theatre; mime, puppeteering, clown, mask and recently trained in Mocap with veteran Performance Capture artist and instructor, Neil Newbon and at The MoCap Vaults, Los Angeles.

-She is also a human rights advocate.
-She recently attended the FiSahara Human Rights Film festival in Dakhla refugee camp, in the Sahara Desert along the Western Sahara border.
-She is in pre production to shoot a documentary at the festival in Spring 2018.
+She is a human rights activist and attended the FiSahara Human Rights Film festival in Dakhla refugee camp, in the Sahara Desert along the Western Sahara border.
+She is a co-founder of the Los Angeles Chapter of Amnesty International.